Sixers vs. Knicks playoff schedule released with No. 2 vs. No. 7 matchup locked in

 Both teams have first-time All-Star guards in Jalen Brunson and Tyrese Maxey.
 Brunson, who averaged 35.1 points and 7.4 assists across the season’s last 17 games, is one of three Villanova products on the Knicks along with Josh Hart and Donte DiVincenzo.

+“They’re tough,” Maxey said.
+“They start at the head of the snake, Jalen Brunson.
+We’ve got to find ways to slow him down.
+We have a few people we can throw at him and we’ve got Joel (Embiid) down there protecting us.
+But they’re an extremely grimy team.
+They play hard, they’re physical, they’re tough.

+“That’s their identity. ...
+We have to match that.
+And not just match it, but overcome that and be better than that, and be extremely physical as well.
+So I think we know what we have to do.
+They kicked our tail in the regular season, so it’s time to go in there and fight.”

-Counting Wednesday’s play-in win, the Sixers are 32-8 this season in superstar big man Joel Embiid’s appearances.
+Counting their play-in win, the Sixers are 32-8 this season in Embiid’s appearances.
 The Knicks will soon put that sparkling record to the test.